-Water has flavour and texture, and water menus provide an opportunity to explore them.
+Water has flavor and texture, and water menus provide an opportunity to explore them.
 They are analogous to wine lists and other premium beverage lists (whiskeys, teas, etc.) found at fine restaurants.
-Like those lists, they categorise waters by their defining characteristics and the source locations that provide them their terroir.
+Like those lists, they categorize waters by their defining characteristics and the source locations that provide them their terroir.

 Water sommelier Martin Riese has helped several restaurants create unique water menus.
 Photo: Martin Riese

 As awareness of the unique qualities of different natural waters grows, there has been a corresponding increase in the number of certified water sommeliers.
 As they fill more positions in restaurants, create more water menus, and teach guests how proper water pairing enhances the dining experience, the water menu trend is becoming more established and likely to become a permanent fixture.
 “Still or sparkling” simply does not cut it anymore as consumers seek out new types of water the same way they do new types of other beverages.

 Water menus are also proving to be an excellent way for restaurants and other hospitality businesses to increase their beverage sales.
 Ray’s and Stark Bar in Los Angeles reportedly increased their water sales fivefold after launching their water menu.
 Besides offering diners interesting new choices they had never been aware of, chefs and staff will create pairings to match seasonal menus and suggest pairings for à la carte dishes.
 If the restaurant has an on-staff water sommelier, they will often provide a flight of different waters to demonstrate the difference in taste between waters sourced from various regions of the world.

 Look for a water selection next time you eat at a restaurant and ask for pairing recommendations when you order food.
 Photo: Reddit user